Federal Charter School Program

-The Federal Charter School Program was created in 1994, as an amendment to the Elementary and Secondary Education Act.
-The purpose of the program is to provide federal funding to state or local education agencies that manage the development and execution of charter schools within the USA.
+The Federal Charter School Program was created in 1994 as an amendment to the Elementary and Secondary Education Act.
+The program provides federal funding to state or local education agencies that manage the development and execution of charter schools within the USA.
+As of 2023, the program's annual budget was $440 million.

 Historical context

-A charter is simply the "grant of authority or rights, stating that the granter formally recognizes the prerogative of the recipient to exercise the rights specified."
-In other words, a charter is the approval of one party to another party's application to exercise rights.
-A charter school then, is simply a school that applies to exercise certain actions and are granted that right by an authority (usually a local or state education agency.)
+A charter is the "grant of authority or rights, stating that the granter formally recognizes the prerogative of the recipient to exercise the rights specified."
+Or, a charter is the approval of one party to another party's application to exercise rights.
+A charter school is a school that applies to a relevant authority to exercise certain actions and is granted that right by the authority, which in the case of charter schools is usually a local or state education agency.

 Charter school supporters argue that the increased autonomy of charter schools allows for more effective management, and a louder voice for stakeholders that can shape how charter schools are run.

 The term "charter schools" was first brought into the public eye when "delegates to the 1988 national convention of the American Federation of Teachers [had] 'proposed that local school boards and unions jointly develop a procedure that would enable teams of teachers and others to submit and implement proposals to set up their own autonomous public schools within their school buildings...'"
 Ray Budde had introduced the idea earlier that year in his publication "Education by Charter: Restructuring School Districts," in which he suggested that faculty or administrators could develop charters for specific programs within schools; the idea of developing actual charter schools stemmed from his original proposal.
 However, Albert Shanker transformed the idea into creating entire charter-based schools while he was president of the American Federation of Teachers, from 1974 to 1997.

-In 1991, Minnesota opened the first charter school.
-California followed suit in 1992.
-As of January 2007, over 3,600 charter schools, with more than 1 million students, were operating.
-As of the 2013–2014 school year, 42 states and the District of Columbia have successfully passed charter school legislation; the eight remaining states that have not yet passed charter school legislation are Montana, Kentucky, Alabama, Nebraska, North Dakota, South Dakota, and Virginia.
-Over half a million students are enrolled in charter schools in California, giving the state the highest rate of charter school enrollment in the nation; however, given the size of the California population, this amount corresponds to only eight percent of all students enrolled in California public schools.
-In comparison, the District of Columbia has 42 percent of its public school students enrolled in charter schools, with Arizona following behind at 18 percent; these are the two highest rates of charter school enrollment among public school students in the nation.
+In 1991, Minnesota enacted the first state law authorizing charter schools.
+A year later, the nation's first charter school (City Academy High School) opened.
+California became the second state to pass a law authorizing charters, in 1992.

+As of 2021-2022 there were an estimated 7,800 public charter schools in 46 states and the District of Columbia, with approximately 3.7 million students 7.4 percent of all public school students attended a charter school in the 2021-2022 school year.

 Generally, states that are poorer and have more powerful teachers' unions lobbying groups are less likely to pass charter school legislation.
 Higher income populations are more likely to organize and successfully lobby for charter school legislation.